Abor Senior High School

 Abor Senior High School, often referred to as ABORSCO, is a Ghanaian second-cycle institution in the town of Abor in the Keta Municipal District of the Volta Region in southeast Ghana.
-It is a public mixed school.
+It is a public mixed school.The school was founded on 1st October 1965.

 History

 The school was founded on 1 October 1965 as a community private school with 15 students through the leadership of the Chief, people, and members of the Abor Youth Association (AYA).
 The government took over the school in the year 1982, with 54 students and 10 teachers.